Minimum Stable Cut and Treewidth: Weighted Min Stable Cut

-To demonstrate why \cref{thm:cool} provides a stronger hardness result, consider the examples of the following corollary, which are not ruled out by \cref{thm:eth1} but can be ruled out thanks to the flexibility of \cref{thm:cool}.
+To demonstrate why Theorem~\ref{thm:cool} provides a stronger hardness result, consider the examples of the following corollary, which are not ruled out by Theorem~\ref{thm:eth1} but can be ruled out thanks to the flexibility of Theorem~\ref{thm:cool}.

-\begin{corollary} Let $c\ge 2,\epsilon>0$ be real constants.
-Then, assuming the ETH, \msc\ cannot be solved in time $2^{O(\Delta^{2-\epsilon}+\pw^{2-\epsilon})}(n+\log W)^{O(1)}$, nor in $2^{O(\Delta^{c}+\pw^{\frac{c}{c-1}-\epsilon})}(n+\log W)^{O(1)}$, nor in $2^{O(\Delta^{\frac{c}{c-1}-\epsilon}+\pw^{c})}(n+\log W)^{O(1)}$. \end{corollary}
+\begin{corollary} Let $c\ge 2,\varepsilon>0$ be real constants.
+Then, assuming the ETH, \msc\ cannot be solved in time $2^{O(\Delta^{2-\varepsilon}+\pw^{2-\varepsilon})}(n+\log W)^{O(1)}$, nor in $2^{O(\Delta^{c}+\pw^{\frac{c}{c-1}-\varepsilon})}(n+\log W)^{O(1)}$, nor in $2^{O(\Delta^{\frac{c}{c-1}-\varepsilon}+\pw^{c})}(n+\log W)^{O(1)}$. \end{corollary}